paulranum11/SPLiT-Seq_demultiplexing/README.md

 -c | --collapseRandomHexamers # when `true` this option will collapse unique barcode combinations primed with Random Hexamers and OligoDT primers.
 Because SPLiT-Seq uses both Random Hexamers and OligoDT primers with different barcodes in the same well of the ROUND1 RT step this option is set to `true` by default.

--a | --align # supported aligners include `star`.
-When `-a star` is is selected genome alignement will be run and downstream UMI counting will be performed.
-The resulting file will be a genes per cell counts matrix.
+-a | --align # This is an optional argument.
+If not included the script will terminate after producing the output .fastq file or files.
+If `star` or `kallisto` are entered as inputs an alignment will be initiated.
+The `star` aligner must be used with the `-v merged` argument and the `kallisto` aligner may only be used with the `-v split` option.
+After alignment, per cell, gene level expression abundance will be calculated and a counts matrix will be produced.

 -x | --starGenome # provide the path to the STAR genome index file.